Dhruvil-P/hangman-with-python/README.md

-# hangman-with-python
+# Hangman-with-Python
-This is a Hangman game made with python.
+## This is a Hangman game made with python.
+### Concepts used to make this game:
+* For, While loops
+* If else statement
+* Modules